erikdelange/RESTful-Web-Service/README.md

     todo.db
     todo.sql

 The actual web service resides in *server.py*.
-It connects to the *task* table in the SQLite todo.db database via *db\task.py*.
-SQL file todo.sql contains the statements needed to create and fill the todo database.
+It reads from - and writes to the *task* table in the SQLite todo.db database via *db\task.py*.
+When the web service is started it first tries to connect to the database.
+If this cannot be found - either because it really is not there or you've choosen to connect to an in-memory database - SQL file todo.sql will be executed.
+It contains the statements needed to create and fill the todo database.
 When you want to take a look at the database I recommend using freeware SQLite database manager SQLiteStudio.

 ##### GUI application server